Robert Lewandowski Profile

 Robert Lewandowski is a Polish striker who currently plays for Bayern Munich.
 He is one of the most prolific goalscorers in the world, having scored over 500 goals for club and country.
 Lewandowski is considered a national treasure in his native Poland and is also regarded as one of the Bundesliga's greatest ever players, having netted nearly 300 goals in the German top tier alone.

 Apart from club honours, Lewandowski has also won a high number of individual accolades.
-The pinnacle came in the 2019/20 season when he claimed the UEFA Men's Player of the Year award, becoming the first Polish player ever to receive the prize.
+The pinnacle came in the 2019/20 season when he claimed the UEFA Men's Player of the Year award, becoming the first Polish player to receive the prize.

 The striker has also won a number of Golden Boots, not only domestically but also on the international stage.
-Lewandowski was the top goalscorer in the Polish Ekstraklasa in 2009/10, the German Bundelsiga in each of the last five seasons, the Champions League in 2019/20, the World Cup qualifiers in 2018, and the European Championship qualifiers in 2016.
+Lewandowski was the top goalscorer in the Polish Ekstraklasa in 2009/10, the German Bundelsiga in each of the last six seasons, the Champions League in 2019/20, the World Cup qualifiers in 2018, and the European Championship qualifiers in 2016.

 Robert Lewandowski and Bayern Munich

-Robert Lewandowski joined Bayern Munich from Borussia Dortmund in 2014.
+Lewandowski joined Bayern Munich from Borussia Dortmund in 2014.
 The Bavarian club managed to acquire his services without the need to pay a transfer fee due to his contract expiring at the end of the 2013/14 season.
 He was worth around $46million at the time of the move.

 The deal was agreed in January 2014, but Lewandowski was officially unveiled as a Bayern player six months later.
 He scored on his debut, which came during the club's pre-season tour of the United States, but his first competitive game for the Bavarian giants was a disappointing one as Bayern lost 2-0 to his former club in the Super Cup.